99Mariana/DockWinMonitor/README.md

     └── webhook_server.py

 ```
-In this repository, in addition to the project's structural files, I share the files I developed, along with the configurations made in Grafana (dashboards, alert rules, and contact points).
+In this repository, in addition to the project's structural files, I share the files I developed, along with the configurations made in Grafana ([Dashboard](Dashboard.json), [Alert rules](Alert-rules.yaml), and [Contact points](Contact-points.yaml)).
 Additionally, there are three Markdown documents ( [Grafana.md](Grafana.md), [Docker.md](Docker.md), [Prometheus.md](Prometheus.md) ) where I note and summarize some key topics I learned about these tools.
 In these documents, you can find more detailed guidance on how to develop some of the components I worked on in this project.

 ## Technologies Used